EMBrewer/EMBRewer.github.io/_pages/about.md

 ## Research Goals
 (1) Understand patterns in development, population, and the environment in data-sparse conditions;

-(2) Fill in critical information gaps to better understand social and economic outcomes and events in these areas;
+(2) Fill in critical information gaps to better understand social and economic outcomes in these areas;

 (3) Develop interdisciplinary collaborations and computational and empirical methods to achieve these aims;